taniguti/Services_on_macOS/mail/README.md

 # Mail Service for macOS Mojave or later.

 ## Features
-- Use postfix which is built-in mac OS.
+- Uses postfix which is built-in mac OS.
-- Use dovecot which is installed via [Homebrew](https://brew.sh).
+- Uses dovecot which is installed via [Homebrew](https://brew.sh).
 - SMTP Auth with dovecot
 - SMTP over ssl
 - IMAP over ssl
-- Use Let's Encrypt certificates automatically if they are installed.
+- Uses Let's Encrypt certificates automatically if they are installed.
 - Both local directory users and Open Directory users are available.
 - Migrate mail user directories of macOS Server 5.6 while setting up.
 - Simple mail service command, `mailc` will be installed (create a symlink) into `/usr/local/sbin`.